Towards straintronics: Guiding excitons in 2D materials

-Category: Environment Hits: 0Physicists have made an advancement in the study of excitons -- electrically neutral quasiparticles that exist in insulators, semi-conductors and some liquids.
+Category: Environment Hits: 13Physicists have made an advancement in the study of excitons -- electrically neutral quasiparticles that exist in insulators, semi-conductors and some liquids.
 The researchers are announcing the creation of an 'excitonic' wire, or one-dimensional channel for excitons.
 This in turn could result in innovative devices that could one day replace certain tasks that are now performed by standard transistor technology.

 Read more https://www.sciencedaily.com/releases/2021/10/211030221807.htm